Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 ![](media/01026.png){ #fig:01026 width=75% }

-Diodes, like all semiconductor components in SPICE, must be modeled so that SPICE knows all the nitty-gritty details of how they\'re supposed to work.
+Diodes, like all semiconductor components in SPICE, must be modeled so that SPICE knows all the nitty-gritty details of how they're supposed to work.
 Fortunately, SPICE comes with a few generic models, and the diode is the most basic.
 Notice the `.model` card which simply specifies \"`d`\" as the generic diode model for `mod1`.
-Again, since we\'re plotting the waveforms here, we need to specify all parameters of the AC source in a single card and print/plot all values using the `.tran` option.
+Again, since we're plotting the waveforms here, we need to specify all parameters of the AC source in a single card and print/plot all values using the `.tran` option.

 \